Medicare Advantage Plans in Minnesota

 The initial enrollment period is unique to every beneficiary.
 It starts three months prior to the 65th birthday month and lasts for seven full months.

 Open Enrollment Period – AKA Annual Election Period

 This period takes place every year from October 15 to December 7.
-Medicare beneficiaries have the opportunity to sign up for new plans, switch between plans, or go back to Original Medicare with or without a Part D prescription drug plan.
+Medicare beneficiaries can sign up for new plans, switch between plans, or go back to Original Medicare with or without a Part D prescription drug plan.

 Medicare Advantage Open Enrollment Period